hulloitskai/begone/README.md

 As of `v1.5.0`, it is possible to pipe from an external source to `begone`.
-This notably allows for integration with [`dgen`](https://github.com/stevenxie/dgen), resulting in one of the most destructive command pipelines I have ever seen:
+This notably allows for integration with [`dgen`](https://github.com/stevenxie/dgen), resulting in one of the most destructive command pipelines I have ever seen (which can output at a rate of ~20,000 emojis per second):

 ```bash
 dgen "👅" fb | begone repeat --stdin <conversation ID>